-Back in the day it was rare to see big welcome bonuses or generous rewards structures on business credit cards.
-That has changed, and nowadays we’re seeing card issuers place huge emphasis on business credit cards.
+Back in the day, it was rare to see big welcome bonuses or generous rewards structures on small business credit cards.
+That has changed, and nowadays we’re seeing card issuers place a huge emphasis on business cards.
 This is obviously an area where they see a lot of opportunity and are hoping to grow market share.

 That’s great news for consumers, since it means we’re seeing big welcome bonuses, creative new products, and more.